BlessingBlessed/Word-Scramble-Puzzle/README.md

+# Word Scramble Site
+ Welcome to the Word Scramble Site!
+This web application allows users to have fun unscrambling words and improving their vocabulary.
  This site is designed to be fun, easy to navigate, and engaging, encouraging users to improve their vocabulary and cognitive skills while enjoying the game.
- Main Features:
+ ## Main Features:
 1. Home Page
    Game Introduction: Brief description and rules of the game.
    Start Game Button: Quick access to begin playing.